ashispapu/CarND-Path-Planning-Project/README.md

 #### CRITERIA -2
 ##### The car drives according to the speed limit.
 The car doesn't drive faster than the speed limit.
 Also the car isn't driving much slower than speed limit unless obstructed by traffic.
-Car is following max speed limit and not going beyond 50 MPH. <Code line number 350-359>
+Car is following max speed limit and not going beyond 50 MPH.

 #### CRITERIA -3
 ##### Max Acceleration and Jerk are not Exceeded .